City · Norway · Europe

 Weather

-Tromsø's weather varies significantly throughout the year.
-January and February are the coldest months, with temperatures often dropping below -10°C. Snowfall is common, and the city is enveloped in a winter wonderland.
-March to May sees a gradual warming, with temperatures rising to around 0°C to 5°C. The landscape begins to thaw, and the days get longer.
-Summer, from June to August, offers the warmest weather, with temperatures ranging from 5°C to 15°C. The midnight sun is visible, and the city comes alive with festivals and activities.
-September to November sees a cooling trend, with temperatures dropping to around 0°C to 5°C. The fall foliage adds a picturesque touch to the scenery.
+Tromsø experiences a subarctic climate with long, cold winters and short, cool summers.
+January and February are the coldest months, with temperatures often below freezing, ranging from -5°C to -10°C. Snowfall is common, and daylight is limited.
+March to May sees a gradual warming, with temperatures rising to around 0°C to 5°C. The midnight sun begins to appear in late May.
+June to August offers milder weather, with temperatures between 5°C and 15°C, and the midnight sun is visible throughout the month.
+September to November sees a cooling trend, with temperatures dropping back down to 0°C to 5°C. October and November can bring early snowfall.
+Be prepared for variable weather, and pack accordingly.

 Getting There